sezanzeb/JsPlot3D/MORE.md

 **performance and code quality:**

 - how is the performance for very large dataframes?
-- increase barchart performance. e.g. by adding the option to define the normalization ranges (min and max) yourself (so that the tool does has to calculate it on its own), and also when plotting formulas, data gets transformed to a dataframe and then transformed to a "x,z -> y" kind of 2D array, maybe there is a way to just directly calculate the 2D array, hand it over to PlotDataFrame, which then ignores the df variable.
-Also make sure to cache that aswell.
+- increase barchart performance. e.g. by adding the option to define the normalization ranges (min and max) yourself (so that the tool does not have to calculate it on its own), and also when plotting formulas, data gets transformed to a dataframe and then transformed to a "x,z -> y" kind of 2D array, maybe there is a way to just directly calculate the 2D array, hand it over to PlotDataFrame, which then ignores the df variable.
-- add an utility that lets you convert csvs and json objects to dataframes according to a configuration.
-Then the user can input that into PlotDataFrame.
-This approach would result in a more clean overall tool i think.
+- add a module that handles the creation of dataframes from other data formats, which would help to clean up src/JsPlot3D.js a little

 **experimental:**

-- for recursive formulas, use scatterplot and plot a datapoint everytime f(x1,x2) gets called.
-Datapoints, that have been calculated already at some point, are already cached (helps to stop recursion overflows and increases performance)
+- for recursive formulas use the scatterplot mode by default
 - for recursive formulas, offer some start value setter
-- maybe there is some way of creating a polygon from unevenly distributed datapoints. (imagine an island floating somewhere that is made up of datapoints and then connect that to a mesh)
+- maybe there is some way of creating a polygon from unevenly distributed datapoints. (imagine an island floating somewhere that is made up of datapoints and then connect that to a mesh).
+So that geographic height data could be displayed.
+- creating 3D meshes from labeled data that encapsulate the whole group/cluster

 ## Documentation